nirkoren/devopscon_backup/README.md

-# Hi and Welcome to DevOpsCon CI/CD demo repository
+# Hi and Welcome to DevOpsCon 2022 London  CI/CD demo repository
 ## This repo contains basic Maven project with Hello-World war file
 In order to make it work, please do the following: